MFernstrom/mScan/README.md

 An open source code quality scanner for CFML

 ### About
-mScan is an open source static code analyzer engine.
+mScan is an open source static code analyzer.

-I call it a code quality scanner, but that's just because the original idea was to create an easily extendable test-engine that made very few assumptions.

-You can use it to write tests for any kind of file, in any kind of language.

 It's completely target-agnostic, though it does default the target file extensions to .cfm and .cfc

 It's threaded, so it's reasonably fast.

-It does eat some RAM, so I recommend 500+ allotted to the webapp.
+It can be a bit hungry, so I recommend 500+ ram allotted to the webapp.

 ### Install
 Drop into a root folder and start it up, done..